kiancchen/Vending-Machine/Sprint2Report.md

 ### Meeting 3

-<mark>TODD</mark>

-- Date : 5th November
+- Date : 12th November
 - Attendance: Cheng Chen.
 Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
 - Content:
-  - Emphasize that if you meets the situation when a specific method is required, but has not been implemented, you should write yourself, and then notify the teammates who is responsible for that part, to add more test cases.
-  - Discussion about the progression of each tasks.
+  - Discussion about the progress of the sprint
-  - Emphasize the important of burndown chart and change the status of each task as soon as possible.
+  - Report any bugs of current application
+  - Determine the content during demo with client
 - Cheng Chen:
-  - What did I do yesterday: Review codes written by other teammates.
-Beatify the code structure and remove unnecessary codes.
+  - What did I do yesterday: <mark>todo</mark>
-  - What I will do today: Continue working on refactoring the code.
+  - What I will do today: <mark>todo</mark>
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
-  - What did I do yesterday: Finished adding or removing user GUI
+  - What did I do yesterday: Finished remove product in shopping cart.
-  - What I will do today: Working on changing user information GUI.
+  - What I will do today: Working on changing product quantity in shopping cart.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
   - What did I do yesterday: Proofreading the report.
-  - What I will do today: Continue proofreading the report.
+  - What I will do today: Fix bugs in application.
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finished adding more test cases.
+  - What did I do yesterday: <mark>todo</mark>.
-  - What I will do today: Writing report about class document.
+  - What I will do today: <mark>todo</mark>.
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
-  - What did I do yesterday: GUI of cash system
+  - What did I do yesterday: Working on demo report
-  - What I will do today: Continue working on GUI of cash system.
+  - What I will do today: Continue working on demo report.
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
-  - What did I do yesterday: Finished UML class diagram.
+  - What did I do yesterday: Finished table display of input notes.
-  - What I will do today: Working on the user stories.
+  - What I will do today: Working on table display of changes notes.
-  - Do I see any obstacles: None at the moment.
+  - Do I see any obstacles: The table is not display correctly.

 ## Sprint Review